AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 3. **Appointment Status Updated Results** The appointment will be updated accordingly to show whether it has been marked/unmarked successfully based on color code.

 #### Example Usage Scenario
-1. Context: User wants to mark a specfic appointment as completed.
+1. Context: User wants to mark a specific appointment as completed.
 2. User Input: The user enters the command `mark i/T0123456A d/2024-02-20 from/11:00`.

 <puml src="diagrams/MarkApptSequenceDiagram.puml" alt="MarkApptSeqDiag" />